 BOOM CARDS ARE EASY TO DIFFERENTIATE

 Another great thing about Boom Cards are that you can use the platform in unique ways to address the needs of students with special needs or speech challenges.
 Last fall, my nephew who has autism also developed a thyroid condition meaning monthly bloodwork to monitor his levels.
 Well, that presented a HUGE challenge for him.
 So much so that he was sedated for the first two or three draws.

 To help solve the problem, I worked with his special education teacher to create a few social stories using Boom Learning because he loves using his iPad.
 Well, this resource helped a bunch especially with his teacher videotaping her blood draw and how to handle it.
 Of course other topics have come up too including schedule changes, high school behavior, communicating emotions, and dealing with frustration.
 Here is the link to these resources for those who might want to check them out.

 EASY TO USE ANYWHERE

-The last great thing about Boom Cards TM is that kids can use them on any electronic device, so if a parent has a cell phone, kids can do the activities on it.
+The last great thing about Boom Cards TM is that kids can use them on any electronic device.
+If a parent has a cell phone, kids can do the activities on it.
 They also work on laptops and iPads too.
-Sometimes it’s tough for teachers to get a full class set to use, but the adaptability helps teachers with this struggle.
+Sometimes it’s tough for teachers to get a full class set of ipads to use.
+The adaptability helps teachers with this struggle.

 As you look ahead to the fall and planning for distance learning, I hope you’ll find Boom Cards TM as helpful as I have.
 Now is the time to get familiar with what’s available.
-You can start with the free account, try out a few of the decks (and I encourage you to be selective as not all free resources are equal).
-Once your convinced (and I know you will be), you can either purchase the premium level membership (well worth it for the data you get) or ask your school district to purchase it for you.
+You can start with the free account.
+You can try out a few of the decks.
+I encourage you to be selective as not all free resources are equal.
+Once your convinced (and I know you will be), you can either purchase the premium level membership or ask your school district to purchase it for you.
 If your district has Title One funding, you might ask about this purchase.
 I truly hope that you’ll enjoy using them.